oetiker/znapzend/README.md

 NOTE: to get the current state of `master` branch without using git tools, you should fetch https://github.com/oetiker/znapzend/archive/master.zip

-If configure finds anything noteworthy, it will tell you about it.
+If the `configure` script finds anything noteworthy, it will tell you about it.

 If any perl modules are found to be missing, they get installed locally into the znapzend installation.
 Your system perl installation will not be modified!